Indezine Logo

 Figure 5: Guides within Slide Master

-12. Now, select any individual Slide Layout within the Slides pane (such as the one highlighted in blue within Figure 3, shown earlier on this page).
-This will show the selected Slide Layout in the Slide Area.
-Now right-click anywhere on the empty Slide Area to get a contextual menu, as shown in Figure 6.
-Within the contextual menu, select the Grid and Guides | Add Vertical Guide option (refer to Figure 6 again).
+13. Now, select any individual Slide Layout within the Slides pane, as shown highlighted in blue within Figure 3, previously on this page.
+Doing so will show the selected Slide Layout in the Slide Area.
+Now, right-click anywhere on the empty Slide Area to bring up a contextual menu, as shown in Figure 6, below.
+Within the contextual menu, select the Grid and Guides | Add Vertical Guide option, as shown in Figure 6.

-13. Add Vertical Guide option to be selected
+14. Add Vertical Guide option to be selected

 Figure 6: Add Vertical Guide option to be selected

-15. Zoomed in view of the Orange Vertical Guide overlapping the Red Vertical Guide
+16. Zoomed in view of the Orange Vertical Guide overlapping the Red Vertical Guide

 Figure 7: Zoomed in view of the Orange Vertical Guide overlapping the Red Vertical Guide

-17. Orange Guide being dragged
+18. Orange Guide being dragged

 Figure 8: Orange Guide being dragged

-19. Guides within Normal view
+20. Guides within Normal view

 Figure 9: Guides within Normal view

-20. Now, within the Normal view, right-click on the slide to get a contextual menu, as shown in Figure 10.
-In this contextual menu, select the Guides | Add Vertical Guide option (refer to Figure 10 again).
+21. Now, within the Normal view, right-click on the slide to bring up a contextual menu, as shown in Figure 10, below.
+In this contextual menu, select the Guides | Add Vertical Guide option, as shown in Figure 10.

-21. Guides | Add Vertical Guide option
+22. Guides | Add Vertical Guide option

 Figure 10: Guides | Add Vertical Guide option

-23. Vertical Guide added in Normal view
+24. Vertical Guide added in Normal view

 Figure 11: Vertical Guide added in Normal view

-25. Guides of all three colors visible on the slide
+26. Guides of all three colors visible on the slide

 Figure 12: Guides of all three colors visible on the slide

-26. To paraphrase, let us remember:
+27. To paraphrase, let us remember:

-• Red colored Guides are from Slide Master, and are placed at the bottom of the grey and orange guides.
+• Red colored guides are from Slide Master and are placed at the bottom of the grey and orange guides.

-• Orange colored Guides are from Slide Layouts, and are placed between the red and the grey guides.
+• Orange colored guides are from Slide Layouts and are placed between the red and the grey guides.

-• Grey colored Guides are for the Slides themselves, and are always placed atop the red and orange guides.
+• Grey colored guides are for the Slides themselves and are always placed atop the red and orange guides.

 See Also: